Rape

 A).
 Bharatiya Nyaya Sanhita, 2023:

-a).
-In sub-section (1) of Section 64 which is about punishment, states that “rigorous
+a) In sub-section (1) of Section 64, which is about punishment, states that “rigorous

 imprisonment for a term which shall not be less than ten years, but which may extend

-b).
-Under Section 65, the provisions of rape of minors below ages of 16 and 12 have been
+b) Under Section 65, the provisions of rape of minors below the ages of 16 and 12 have been abolished and absorbed into broader clauses with more penalties.

-c).
-In Section 66 the only penalty has been converted into death for the aggravated rape
+c) In Section 66, the only penalty has been converted into death for the aggravated rape that causes the victim’s death or leaves them in a vegetative state.

-and fines and these fines have been intended to cover the victim’s medical treatment,
+d) The sub-section (1) of Section 70 (Gang Rape) states for rigorous imprisonment for life and fines, and these fines have been intended to cover the victim’s medical treatment,

-rehabilitation and payment to the victim’s next of kin which is mandatory.
+rehabilitation and payment to the victim’s next of kin, which is mandatory.

-e).
-Section 71 (Repeat Offenders) has been prescribed for rigorous imprisonment for life
+e) Section 71 (Repeat Offenders) has been prescribed for rigorous imprisonment for life, a fine, or the death penalty.

 f).
-For Disclosing the victim’s identity, punishment has been increased from two to three
+For disclosing the victim’s identity, punishment has been increased from two to three

-with acid, for this the same punishment has been prescribed.
+With acid, for this, the same punishment has been prescribed.

 B).
 Bharatiya Nagarik Suraksha Sanhita, 2023:

-a).
-Section 29 A for speedy trials by special courts in each district, presided over by
+a) Section 29 A for speedy trials by special courts in each district, presided over by

 exclusively.
-The judges will be appointed as per the concurrence of Calcutta High Court.
+The judges will be appointed as per the concurrence of the Calcutta High Court.
 The Government will also appoint Special Public Prosecutors under Section 29

 B with a minimum of seven years of legal experience.

 officers for investigation.
-For cooperation all government officers will help, failure to
+For cooperation, all government officers will help; failure to

 do so will be treated as a cognizable and non-bailable offence.

-d).
-The trial process for offences under section 64, 66, 68, 70, 71, 72, 73 and 124 of the
+d) The trial process for offences under sections 64, 66, 68, 70, 71, 72, 73 and 124 of the

 BNS must be completed within 30 days of filing the chargesheet under Section 346.

 e).
-Under Section 29 C (4) if there is no compliance with aiding the task force during
+Under Section 29 C (4), if there is no compliance with aiding the task force during

-investigation will result in imprisonment up to six months or a fine of up to Rs.
-5, 000
+Investigation will result in imprisonment up to six months or a fine of up to Rs.
+5,000

 or both.